jorik041/Emerald-AI-wiki/Creating-an-AI-Ability-Object.md

 ### Part 5
 Abilities are automatically calculated to maximize an AI’s chance at survival.
 An AI will first attempt to heal, given that it has a Support Ability.
 Then an AI will attempt to use a Summon Ability, given that it has a Summon Ability.
 Lastly, it will attack with its Offensive Abilities.
 There are no limits to the amount of Ability Objects an AI can use.

-**Note:** An AI's ability list has been updated to allow which animation is used for each applied ability.
+**Note:** An AI's ability list has been updated, as of 2.4, to also allow which animation is used for each applied ability.

 ![](https://i.imgur.com/ygPk0B0.gif)